markuszoeller/markuszoeller.github.io/posts/drafts/logrotate.rst

     su root syslog

 But that user/group doesn't exist in plain Ubuntu 16.04, which is a confirmed Ubuntu upstream bug [6]_.
-According to this bug report, the user/group gets created when ``rsyslog`` is installed.
+According to this bug report, the user/group gets created when *rsyslog* is installed.
 This is currently not the case:

 .. code-block:: text
-   :linenos:

     root@zuul:~# ll /var/log/ | grep syslog

-Let's install rsyslog (which creates the syslog user/group which is expected by logrotate):
+Let's install *rsyslog* (which creates the ``syslog`` user/group which is expected by logrotate):

 .. code-block:: text
-   :linenos:

     root@zuul:~# apt install rsyslog
     [...]